tixxit/optimistic-spec-article/ARTICLE.md

 `Double`.
 The main reason we do this here is to avoid throwing/catching exceptions in the common case (when `B` isn't a `Double`), since they're costly.
-It is still possible the head is a `Double`, but some other values aren't, but I don't believe that isn't a case worth optimizing for.
+It is still possible the head is a `Double`, but some other values aren't, but I don't believe that is a case worth optimizing for.
 The other reason we pattern match on the head is to better support multiple specializations.
 In this article we only manually specialized on `Double`, but if were to also support, say, manually specialized `IntVec` and `LongVec` along